Achievable logoAchievable logo

 Feedback

 Vectors are lines that have a size and point in a specific direction.
 The size of a vector is called its magnitude.
-In this chapter we will review an introduction to vectors, namely their notation and how to add or subtract them from one another.
+In this chapter, you’ll review an introduction to vectors, including their notation and how to add or subtract them.

 Vector notation

-So, for a vector that begins at (0,0) and ends at (1,2), we would express it in vector notation as i+2j.
-This expression tells us that the vector moves one unit to the right (i) and two units up (2j).
+So, for a vector that begins at (0,0) and ends at (1,2), the change in x is 1 and the change in y is 2.
+In vector notation, that’s i+2j.
+This tells you the vector moves one unit to the right (i) and two units up (2j).

 Try turning the following examples into vector notation: